-Since 1985, the Certified Financial Planner Board of Standards has issued the Certified Financial Planner designation to those who have met the educational and experiential requirements and passed the rigorous board exam.
-This credential is now known all over the world as the definitive professional designation for financial planners and advisors.
+Since 1985, the Certified Financial Planner Board of Standards, Inc., has issued the CERTIFIED FINANCIAL PLANNER™ designation to those who have met the educational and experiential requirements and passed the rigorous board exam.
+This certification is now known all over the world as the definitive professional credential for financial planners and advisors.

-- Appeal for Prospective Clients: Earning the CFP® mark indicates additional knowledge and expertise as well as a willingness to work hard and put the customer first.
-When it comes to attracting clients, CFP professionals have a significant leg up on colleagues without the designation.
+- Appeal for Prospective Clients: Earning the CFP® mark indicates additional financial expertise and a willingness to work hard and put the customer first.
+When it comes to attracting clients, CFP® professionals have a significant leg up on colleagues without the designation.
 Many new financial planning prospects prefer to speak only with a CERTIFIED FINANCIAL PLANNER™ about their situations.

-There are four main requirements that must be met in order to obtain the CFP credential:
+There are several main requirements that must be met in order to obtain the CFP® mark:

 1. Professional Experience

 All CFP® professionals must meet a professional experience requirement.
 There are two distinct “pathways” to fulfilling this requirement: the Standard Pathway and the Apprenticeship Pathway.

 Standard Pathway candidates must earn the equivalent of at least 6,000 hours of qualifying experience in at least one of six primary aspects of the financial planning process, per the CFP® Board:

 - Gathering data from the client

 - Analyzing and evaluating the client’s financial status

 - Developing and presenting the financial planning recommendations